paulmorello/tic-tac-toe/README.md

 Initially I decided to code the program entirely with JavaScript, to better understand the language.
 I used a number of large if/else statements and functions to determine the winner of a row, column or diagonal.
 This was split into two JS files, splitting up the game logic and user interactions.

-The initial approach became too large and difficult to navigate through when problems occured.
-To combat this, I decided to implement Jquery to eliminate the multiple event listener functions called.

 After the game logic was completed and the game worked, I upgraded my CSS and styles to a minimum level, upgrading the background colors and fonts.
 After completing the styling, I refactored my code again eliminating many unnecessary global variables and condensing my code further with loops and Jquery.

 The final refactor of my JavaScript file was most if/else statements and replacing them with a multi-dimensional array that grabbed the variables from the DOM.